sajjadGG/book-python/advanced/generator/expression.rst

 --------------------------------------
 Generator Expressions:

-    * Creates generator object and assign pointer
+    * Creates generator object and assign reference
     * Code is not executed instantly
     * Sometimes code is not executed at all!
     * Are cleared once they are executed